fhltang/chews/docs/design.md

 assets together.

-Name collisions would be bad: not only would it cause problems creating the cloud asset but there is the risk that the we may unintentionally interfere with other cloud assets.
+Name collisions would be bad: not only would it cause problems creating the cloud asset but there is the risk that we may unintentionally interfere with other cloud assets.
 To minimise name collisions, the implementation inserts hashes into the names of block devices and snapshots.